jayoung/MalikLab_bioinformaticsResources/notes/unix_intro.md

 `cd` - change directory (directory = folder)
 `ls` - list files in current directory
-`ls -l ` - list files, including their size and date stamp
+`ls -l` - list files, including their size and date stamp
+`ls -lrt` - list files, including their size and date stamp, and sort in reverse temporal order
 `..` - the directory above the current one
 `.` - the current directory
 `*` - one or more wild-card characters
 `?` - a single wild-card character
-`/` - use / to string together longer directory paths (or, if it is at the beginning of a file path, or on it's own, means the very top level of the directory structure).
+`/` - use / to string together longer directory paths
 `mkdir` - make new directory - specify the name of the new directory (e.g. `mkdir newDirectoryName`)
 `rm` - remove a file or files
 `rmdir` remove a directory (only works if it's empty)
 `rm -r directoryName` - removes a directory and ALL of its contents (-r = recursive)
 `pwd` - show working directory
 `more file.txt` view a text file page-by-page.
 Use the space bar to see the next page, the return key to see just one more line, or the `q` key to quit looking at the file. (`cat` and `less` also let you look through files)
 `head file.txt` or `tail file.txt` – show the first few or last few lines in a file.
 The default is 10 lines: to see 20 lines, for example, do this: `head -20 file.txt`
+`ctrl-c` - interrupt/cancel a command that's running

 ## Examples:
 list all files with names ending in `.bam` in the current directory: `ls *.bam`